Metric-Void/flarum-ext-magic-fonts/README.md

 ## Magical Fonts
-Add magical fonts from Princess Connect Re:Dive and Madoka Magica to your forum.
+Add magical fonts from Princess Connect Re:Dive, Madoka Magica and Minecraft to your forum.

 ## Installation
 First use composer to install the plugin.